 Travel back in time to an era when Seoul was known as Hanyang, from just after the birth of the Joseon Dynasty to the modern era.
 Diverse relics collected from markets and Yukjo Street as well as major districts Bukchon, Jungchon, Namchon, and Seongjeosimni are on display in this zone.

-The Capital of the Daehan Empire (Permanent Exhibition Zone 2)
+The Capital of the Korean Empire (Permanent Exhibition Zone 2)

 Live through one of Seoul’s most volatile periods - modernization.
 Witness the modern tools and increments that penetrated peoples’ lives amid an era of revolution and the threat of colonization.